-State Approval Listing Link, check to see if your State accepts or has pre-approved this course.
+State Approval Listing Link, check to see if your State accepts or has preapproved this course.
 Not all States are listed.
 Not all courses are listed.

-If the course is not accepted for CEU credit, we will give you the course free if you ask your State to accept it for credit.
+If the course is not accepted for CEU credit, we will give you the course free if you ask your State to accept it for credit if you provide the letter of approval or acceptance.